Chemical Exposure Testing Lab Houston TX —

 Dedicated HF collection using a sodium fluoride-impregnated filter — fluoride ion is trapped by displacement reaction and analyzed by IC with fluoride-selective detection.
 Cannot be combined with other acid methods — dedicated cassette required.
 The ACGIH ceiling TLV of 0.5 ppm requires high-sensitivity IC analysis.
 Specialized handling required for all HF samples.

-NaOH aerosol and KOH caustic mist monitoring by NIOSH 7401 (IC), ammonia gas monitoring by NIOSH 6015 (sulfuric acid tube + IC), and alkaline amine testing.
-Chemical manufacturing, water treatment, refrigeration, and industrial cleaning compliance — personal and area sampling available.
+Our alkali testing lab in Houston TX provides caustic aerosol and ammonia air monitoring by NIOSH-accredited methods — NaOH aerosol and KOH caustic mist by NIOSH 7401 (IC), ammonia gas by NIOSH 6015 (sulfuric acid tube + IC), and alkaline amine monitoring.
+Alkali testing covers chemical manufacturing, water treatment, refrigeration systems, and industrial cleaning operations — personal and area sampling for OSHA PEL and ACGIH TLV compliance.

-Strong Alkali & Ammonia — Caustic Aerosols & Gases
+Alkali Testing — Caustic Aerosols & Ammonia Gas Monitoring

-Alkali hazards are significantly under-monitored compared to solvents and acids, yet the tissue damage from strong bases is often worse.
-Sodium hydroxide (caustic soda) causes liquefactive necrosis — it continues penetrating deeper tissue after initial contact because it dissolves the structural proteins that would normally contain a burn.
-Workers frequently underestimate alkali burns because initial pain is less acute than acid burns.
+Alkali testing is significantly under-ordered compared to solvents and acids testing, yet the tissue damage from strong bases is often worse.
+Monitoring for sodium hydroxide (caustic soda, NaOH) is needed wherever it's generated as an aerosol — it causes liquefactive necrosis and continues penetrating deeper tissue after initial contact because it dissolves the structural proteins that would normally contain a burn.
+Workers frequently underestimate alkali burns because the initial pain is less acute than acid burns.

 - Sodium hydroxide (NaOH) aerosol — NIOSH 7401, PVC filter + IC analysis